The same structures industrial companies rely on for storing the most sensitive bulk products are an ideal option for data centers.

 With a dome, protection of the computer environment comes standard.
 Combined with steel reinforcement and nature’s perfectly strong shape, our domes are undeniably robust, making them ideal for weathering any storm.

-Domes are frequently built as safe shelters based on their tolerance fornatural disaster.
+Domes are frequently built as storm shelters based on their tolerance fornatural disaster.
 A dome can be engineered to withstand winds exceeding 250 mph (which includes EF5 tornadoes) and can be built to meet ICC-500 specifications.

 Domes are also a choice option in areas prone to seismic activity because a seamless concrete shell makes it possible for a dome to resist seismic loads.
 Monolithic construction means a dome is free from corners or concrete beams meeting up to create a joint, a construction interface that creates a weak point that doesn’t exist in monolithic construction.
 The absence of weak points in the shell allows the structure to convert loading to an axial force going across the surface of the dome, rather than channeling the stress to a weak spot.